На русском языке

 History

 Due to McDonald, [1] the first who used Maxwell equations to describe gravitation was Oliver Heaviside.[2]
-[3] The point is that in weak gravitational field the standard theory of gravitation could be written in the form of Maxwell equations with two gravitational constants.
+[3] The point is that in weak gravitational field standard theory of gravitation could be written in the form of Maxwell equations with two gravitational constants.
 [4] [5]

 The ways of experimental determination of gravitational waves properties are developed in papers of Raymond Y. Chiao.
 [36] [37] [38] [39] [40]